 • Reclaim connection and safety as birthrights in bodies that have survived historical and systemic oppression

-• Engage in gentle embodiment practices, meditation, and storytelling as ways of returning to wholeness
+• Engage in gentle embodiment practices, meditation, music, movement and storytelling as ways of returning to wholeness

 • Practice co-regulation and community care, remembering that healing happens in relationship